COMP2160-Game-Development/Prac-02/README.md

 In our case, we only need one Action Map.
 Press the + symbol next to "Action Maps" to create a new Action Map.
 Let's call it "driving".

 We can then create Actions that are part of this Action Map.
 Click the + next to "Actions" and name this first Action "movement".
 In the "Action Properties" column, we want to tell Unity how to interpret the input leading to this Action.
-The default Action Type is a "Value", which essentially tracks changes to a Control state continuously, so is useful for things like movement.
+Set the Action Type to "Value", which tracks changes to a Control state continuously, so is useful for things like movement.

-We need to set what Control Type we want to send to the Action Type.
+We then need to set what Control Type we want to send to the Action Type.
 This is the data type used.
 In our case, we want to set this to "Vector 2", as we will be reading both X and Y values to determine the car's transformations.

-The next step is to tell the Input System which inputs to read from for this particular Action.
-Press the small + next to the drive action and select "Add Up\Down\Left\Right Composite".
+The next step is to tell the Input System which inputs to read for this particular Action.
+Press the small + next to the movement action and select "Add Up\Down\Left\Right Composite".
 This will create a 2D Vector for this binding, where you can populate each direction with its own button.

 For each of these directions, we need to add a binding.
 For today, let's set this to either the Arrow Keys or the WASD controls, whichever you prefer.
 To do this, select one of these directions and press the drop-down next to "Path".
-You can either search for what you want, or press "Listen", followed by the desired key.
+You can then press the key to have a list of corresponding keys appear.

 Your Input Action Asset should looks something like this: